11 Accessories You’ll Want For Your Kitchen Renovation

-When it comes to pop up sockets there are two types that I always recommend.
-The first is the most common looking and more cost-effective pop-up socket.
+When it comes to pop-up sockets there are two types that I always recommend.
+The first is the most common-looking and cost-effective pop-up socket.
 This type rises from the worktop surface when you need it, and then is pushed back down to hide when not in use.
 This Pop-up Socket is a great choice as it comes with USB ports and is available in a few different finishes.

 Having a corner storage solution can make far better use of every bit of space you have.
 This makes it ideal for small kitchens where storage space is at a premium.
 The mechanisms pull all the way out, making it very accessible and easy to use.

 Gone are the days of blindly reaching into the corner trying to feel your way around which can is the one you need.

 Just remember, there are different types of Le Mans Corner Systems.
 You’ll need to know if you require a left or right-hand version as well as the size of your door opening and the size of the corner cupboard itself.